wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/dashboard_saturation_tests/README.md

 You need to have a Wazuh installation (including the Dashboard).
 You also need (for some tests) Agents connected to the Manager.
 The Dashboard must be accessible and have the user data and password to log in.

+To run the script you need to have Python and Pip installed.

 ### Install Artillery + Playwright

 Artillery, Playwright and all the dependencies required for them to run correctly must be installed.
 Some dependencies are libraries that can be used in tests.